 This space is all about relaxing and focusing on your wellbeing.
 It’s very different from traditional approaches.

-- every day I host a meditation at 7 pm (AEST – Melbourne time), I also open these up virtually.
+- every day I host a meditation at 8pm (AEDT – Melbourne time), I also opened these up virtually during mental health week.

 - dinner together most evenings